Learning Interpretable Models Using Uncertainty Oracles: Appendix

-Thus we have exactly two prior $Beta$ distributions associated with our IBMM.
-Here, $a,b,a',b'$ are positive reals. \item Repeat for each $c_i$: for each instance-label pair $(x_j, y_j)$ in our training dataset, we calculate the oracle uncertainty score, $u_{M_O}(x_j)$.
-We then calculate $p_j = Beta(u_{M_O}(x_j)|A_i, B_i)$.
-We scale these probabilities to sum to 1.
-These quantities are used as sampling probabilities for various $(x_j, y_j)$, and $n_i$ points are sampled with replacement based on them. \end{enumerate}
+\item Repeat for each $c_i$: for each instance-label pair $(x_j, y_j)$ in our training dataset, we calculate the oracle uncertainty score, $u_{M_O}(x_j)$.
+We then calculate $p_j = c \cdot Beta(u_{M_O}(x_j)|A_i, B_i)$. $c$ is a normalizing constant that scales the probabilities across instances to sum to 1.
+The quantities $p_j$ are used as sampling probabilities for various $(x_j, y_j)$, and $n_i$ points are sampled with replacement based on them. \end{enumerate}

-The parameters for the IBMM are collectively denoted by $\Psi=\{\alpha, a, b, a', b'\}$.
-The best values for $\Psi$ are learned via an optimization process detailed in Section \ref{ssec:actual_algo}.

-The above procedure is summarized in Algorithm \ref{alg:sample_oracle}.
-Note that $temp$ and $D'$ are multisets in the algorithm, since we sample with replacement.
-Accordingly, line 13 uses the \textbf{multiset sum}, $\uplus$: if $(x_i, y_i)$ occurs $m$ times in $D'$ and $n$ times within $temp$, then $D' \gets D' \uplus temp$ has $m+n$ occurrences of $(x_i, y_i)$.